apoishi/pixels-art/README.md

 - If no value is placed in the input when clicking the button, show an `alert` with the text: "Invalid board!";

-- The new frame must have all pixels filled with white color.
+- The new board must have all pixels filled with white color.

 **What will be verified:**